BlusparkTeam/dgfip-datamatrix/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CeCILL-B License - see the [LICENSE](LICENSE) file for details.

 ## Sponsors